troyth/mythOS/README.md

 <div align="center">

-**mythOS** is an open source framework for curating agents that respond to inputs so similarly to existing humans as to be indistinguishable from them.
-In other words, an agent that acts as a `Turing Mirror`, a spin on the Turing Test in which the machine is able to convince the user that it is communicating with itself.
+**mythOS** is an open source framework for creating agents that respond to inputs so similarly to existing humans as to be indistinguishable from them.
+We introduce the notion of a `Turing Mirror` to capture this ambition: a version of the Turing Test in which the machine is able to convince the human user that it is communicating with itself.
 <br><br>
 ***
 </div>